 The jaw-dropping landscapes made up of rugged lava fields, ancient calderas, and volcanic peaks will take you back to another dimension and make you experience Mars on Earth.
 Teide’s most recent eruption took place in late 1909 and the volcano is still considered active.

-Teide Cable Car station is available at the foot of the mountain and it’s possible to take a cable car all the way to the top.
+Teide Cable Car station is available at the foot of the mountain and it’s possible to take a cable car to the top.
 However, don’t be disappointed if it’s canceled last minute for safety reasons, due to the strong winds.

 4. Loro Park

 This fantastic animal adventure park ranks among the top-rated zoos on the planet.
 It is located on the outskirts of Puerto de la Cruz, about 42 km/26 miles (a 40-minute drive) southwest of Tenerife port.
-Originally conceived as a parrots reserve (“Loro Parque” means “parrot park” in Spanish), Loro Park has developed into 13.5 hectares (33 acres) facility that is home to over 400 animal species.
+Originally conceived as a parrot reserve (“Loro Parque” means “parrot park” in Spanish), Loro Park has developed into a 13.5-hectare (33 acres) facility that is home to over 400 animal species.
 Some of these species include dolphins, sea lions, gorillas, otters, red pandas, alligators, penguins, tigers, chimpanzees, sloths, and many more.

 The majority of cruise lines and independent tour operators offer shore excursions to Loro Parque.
 Alternatively, you can take a taxi which is a convenient and cheaper option if you travel in a group or with a family.
 On the official Loro Parque webpage, you can find timetables, prices, and a map of the park: https://www.loroparque.com/